Yulia Tymoshenko: Release and rehabilitation

-Following the Revolution of Dignity, on 21 February 2014, Parliament voted for her release in a 310–54 veto-proof vote.
+Following the Revolution of Dignity, on 21 February 2014, Parliament voted for Tymoshenko's release in a 310–54 veto-proof vote.
 To do so, the members of parliament decriminalized the Article on which Tymoshenko was charged and brought it into compliance with Article 19 of the UN Convention against corruption.
 That could enable immediate release of Tymoshenko through the corresponding court ruling.
 However, Viktor Yanukovych fled the country after massive violent clashes in Kyiv that killed more than 80 people without signing the bill into law.
 On 22 February 2014, the Verkhovna Rada with 322 votes adopted a decree based on the decision of the European Court of Human Rights and corresponding decision of the Committee of Ministers of the Council of Europe.

 On the same day, Tymoshenko was released from Central Clinical Hospital No. 5 in Kharkiv, where she had been receiving treatment under police guard since May 2012, after being diagnosed with a spinal disc herniation.

-Her release was praised by western leaders.
+Her release was praised by Western leaders.

 On 28 February 2014, the parliament rehabilitated Yulia Tymoshenko and restored her rights.
 That enabled her to run for office; however, she has ruled out becoming prime minister again.

 Kyivsky District Court of Kharkiv closed the criminal case on financial abuse of the United Energy Systems of Ukraine on 28 February 2014.
 And, on 14 April, the Supreme Court of Ukraine closed the "gas case" against Tymoshenko for "absence of a criminal act".